kubernetes/website/docs/hellonode.md

 If all goes well, you should be able to see the container image listed in the console: *Compute > Container Engine > Container Registry*.
 We now have a project-wide Docker image available which Kubernetes can access and orchestrate.

-If you get a __denied: Unable to create the repository, please check that you have access to do so.__ check whether you push as the right user.
-Use `gcloud auth list` and then `gcloud config set account example@gmail.com`
+If you see an error message like the following: __denied: Unable to create the repository, please check that you have access to do so.__ ensure that you are pushing the image to Container Registry with the correct user credentials, use `gcloud auth list` and then `gcloud config set account example@gmail.com`.

 ![image](/images/hellonode/image_10.png)